Virginia and Truckee Railroad: In popular culture

 In order to ascend the mountain to Virginia City it was necessary to build an enormous trestle.
-Popular Nevada mythology says Crown Point Trestle was considered to be such a feat of engineering that it is featured on the Nevada State Seal.
+Popular Nevada mythology says Crown Point Trestle was considered to be such a feat of engineering that it is featured on the Seal of Nevada.
 This myth is mentioned by Lucius Beebe.
 Former Nevada State Archivist Guy Rocha debunks this myth on the state's Myth-a-Month page, pointing out that the state seal predates the trestle and shows a viaduct, not a trestle.